MonteiroGavin/AdvancedPrograming-BlackjackProject/README.md

 # Citations

-I used geeksforgeeks for my deck shuffle() function: https://www.geeksforgeeks.org/dsa/shuffle-a-deck-of-cards-3/

-I also got help with my enums for rank and suit from codeguru forums: https://forums.codeguru.com/showthread.php?486964-Card-and-Deck-Class-using-enum-help

 # Grade

-I think I have earned 160 points
+I think I have earned FILL IN points
-- Main: 40 points, many concepts of input validation that all work accordingly.
-- Classes: 20 points each for Card, Deck, Player, Dealer, and Blackjack totalling 100 points.
-All of these are either in the main program or are in other classes within the main program.
-- Overloaded operator, enums: My card Rank and Suit are implemented throughout my program and the overloaded print is used often as well.
+- Main.cpp:
+- Testing.cpp:
+- Has-A relationships: I believe I have credit for the following relationships: Deck has Card(s) which would be 20 points.
+Dealer and Player both have hands which have cards(I do not know if since player and dealer are too similar becuase of the way they both use hand in the same way) which would be 40 points.
+Blackjack has a Player a Dealer and a Deck, since these are three has-a relationships, they are 60 points.
+This brings a total of 110 points (If dealer and player are counted as the same, then 100 points)
+- Is-A relationships:
+- File I/O:
 - Style and documentation: 0 points.
 I think there are comments and details where needed and are throughout my program.
 - Video: 0 points.
 I run through mulitple times and reach different ways to end the round, showing many parts of my program.
-And input validation is demonstrated.
-- Lifespan of project: I created the repository on Aug 28th, well before the 7 day minimun.
+- Lifespan of project: I created the repository on Sep 23rd, well before the 7 day minimun.
 I have also had at least 3 days of significant work.